Report a fire

 Aviation, Forest Fire and Emergency Services would like to remind the public that during Ontario’s legislated fire season (from April 1 to October 31), Ontario’s Outdoor Burning Regulations are in effect.
 In order to dispose of yard waste and woody debris, we encourage you to use methods such as composting or using your local landfill.
 If you must burn, use caution and follow Ontario’s Outdoor Burning Regulations.

-Fires are to be ignited no sooner than two hours before sunset and extinguished no later than two hours after sunrise.
+Fires are to be ignited no sooner than 2 hours before sunset and extinguished no later than 2 hours after sunrise.
 Always have tools/water adequate to contain the fire at the site.
 Know the rules for safe outdoor burning.
-Read the full set of Outdoor Burning Regulations
+Read the full set of Outdoor Burning Regulations.

-Residents within municipal boundaries must also check with their local fire department for burning restrictions, or permitting requirements prior to burning.
+Residents within municipal boundaries must also check with their local fire department for burning restrictions or permitting requirements prior to burning.

-Forest Fire updates
+Forest fire updates

 Northeast Region